sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 `/common` is where common code and types go.
 It is imported into the other three packages.

 `/infrastructure` is for docker and other deployment files.
 You can ignore it.

+## Style

+[Prettier](https://prettier.io/), a highly opinionated code formatter, runs right before you commit to git.
+So don't worry about formatting your code!
+Prettier will clean it all up.
+You can also get the Prettier extension in most IDEs, or run `yarn pretty-quick` if you want to.